JiarongGu/banbrick-redux-creator/doc/ReduxService.md

 @service('CounterService')
 class CounterService { ... }
 ```
-set the class as redux service
+set the class as redux service, the name of service use to locate the service in props

 ## @state
 ```javascript